Ir David Foundation: On evictions

-Critics accuse the foundation of methodically moving of Jerusalem to "Judaicize" the city.
+Critics accuse the foundation of methodically attempting to "Judaicize" the City of David / Silwan area by enhancing Jewish claims and presence at the expense of local Palestinians.
 The foundation says its actions are legal under Israeli law.

 In December 2011, joint activities between the Elad Association and the Jewish National Fund in Israel (JNF-KKL) led to Seth Morrison's resignation from the board of JNF-USA, the JNF's arm in the United States.
 Morrison resigned in protest at the decision by Himnuta, a subsidiary of JNF-KKL, to launch eviction proceedings against the Sumarin family, who lived in the Silwan neighborhood of East Jerusalem.
 In the case of the Sumarin family, the children of the original owner, Musa Sumarin, were declared absentees after his death even though there were other family members living in the home at the time.
 In 1991, the Israeli government transferred the property to the JNF subsidiary.
 In a letter to The Jewish Daily Forward, Morrison said the action on the Sumarin home "is not an isolated case.
-JNF has gained ownership of other Palestinian homes in East Jerusalem and, in many instances, then transferred these properties through its subsidiaries to Elad, a settler organization whose purpose is to “Judaize” East Jerusalem".
+JNF has gained ownership of other Palestinian homes in East Jerusalem and, in many instances, then transferred these properties through its subsidiaries to Elad, a settler organization whose purpose is to 'Judaize' East Jerusalem".
 Under Israel's controversial Absentee Property Law, the state may reclaim homes whose owners were not present in 1967, when Israel took control of East Jerusalem.
 Morrison said that the expulsion of the Sumarin family was a violation of human rights, and part of the systematic transfer of Palestinian property to ideological settlers who wish to put facts on the ground that hinder a lasting peace agreement.
-A campaign against the eviction was launched by T'ruah then known as Rabbis for Human Rights, and by the Sheikh Jarrah Solidarity Movement, and in the United Kingdom by the Jewish organization Yachad.
+A campaign against the eviction was launched by T'ruah (then known as Rabbis for Human Rights), and by the Sheikh Jarrah Solidarity Movement, and in the United Kingdom by the Jewish organization Yachad.
 In response to these campaigns the JNF delayed the eviction.